anoopsarkar/advanced-nlp-class/hw1.md

 1. Use two different optimizers with different learning rates for the pre-trained encoder layers and the classification head layer.
 1. Improve the output layer handling using a CRF or a mini-Transformer classification head (more details below).
 1. Deal with misspellings in the dev and test data using adversarial training (more details below).
+1. Use more than the last layer of the Transformer since lower layers of a pre-trained LLM tend to reflect "syntax" while higher levels tend to reflect "semantics" (waving hands profusely).

+You only need to try one or two of these ideas to improve your model for this homework.
+Just the dual optimizers and the CRF layer should be enough to get an F-score of 94 on the dev set.

 ### CRF Layer